Home Spotlight What’s the Minimum Age To Be a Bartender in the United States?

 In Miami, you have to be at least 18 to serve alcohol, which aligns with Florida state law.
 Additionally, you don’t need a bartending license to serve alcohol in Florida.

-In New York City, you can work as a Bartender once you’re 18 – and the same goes for the rest of the state.
-Similar to Miami, you’re not required to have a bartending license in NYC.
+In New York City, you can work as a Bartender once you’re 18 — and the same goes for the rest of the state.
+Similar to Miami, you do need to have a bartending license in NYC.

 While the minimum age for Bartenders in Illinois is 18, the laws are different in Chicago.
 The city requires you to be at least 21 to serve alcohol.
 You also need to have a bartending license and renew it every three years.

 Los Angeles has the same minimum age requirement for working as a Bartender as the rest of California.
-You have to be at least 21 to serve alcohol and you need to have a bartending license.
-The license is renewed every three years.
+You have to be at least 21 to serve alcohol and you need to have a bartending license, which you have to renew every three years.

 Like in the rest of Nevada, you have to be at least 21 to work as a Bartender in Las Vegas.
 Nevada also requires you to hold a bartending license and renew it every four years.